kubernetes/perf-tests/clusterloader2/docs/design.md

 The rationale for having such structure is the following:
-- `Objects` represent a collection of Kubernetes objects that can be logically though of as a unit of workload (e.g. application comprised of a service, deployment and a volme).
+- `Objects` represent a collection of Kubernetes objects that can be logically though of as a unit of workload (e.g. application comprised of a service, deployment and a volume).
 Conceptually, this collection is out unit of replication.
 Note that we process the `Objects` slice serially which allows ordering between objects of a unit (e.g. create a service before deployment).
   The replication itself is done according to `TuningSet` and